jossi87/climbing-ws/README.md

 	- Choose "Eclipse IDE for Enterprise Java and Web Developers"
 	- "Checkout projects from Git" (https://github.com/jossi87/climbing-ws)
 	- Install Tomcat server: File -> New -> Other -> Tomcat v9.0 Server
-	- Edit buldreinfo.properties in "com.buldreinfo.jersey.jaxb.config".
-All values are required for the server to run, just add wathever you want to "auth0.secret"
+	- Edit buldreinfo.properties in "com.buldreinfo.jersey.jaxb.config" (all values are required for the server to run, just add wathever you want to "auth0.secret")
 	```
 	db.hostname=localhost
 	db.database=buldreinfo